MasonGroup/MasonVirusV3/README.md

 ## How to Compile

-To compile this program, use a C# compiler such as Visual Studio.
+To compile this program, use a C++ compiler such as Visual Studio.
 Once compiled, you can run the executable file, and the virus will start affecting the screen.

 ### Steps:
 1. Open the code in Visual Studio or another C# IDE. 💻